toggledbits/Sonos-Vera/README.md

 * It is possible to use the parameter named GroupDevices in place of GroupZones.
 In this case, you must have a device in the Vera for all the Sonos zones you want to address.
 The value is a CSV list of device ids.
 For example, if your living-room and kitchen Sonos are linked respectively to devices 667 and 668 in your Vera, you will use GroupDevices="667,668".
 The GroupDevices has been kept for compatibility reasons with old versions but the use of GroupZones is now recommended.
 * Parameters not specified will default internally.
 (Duration=0, GroupDevices="", GroupZones="", Volume=nil, SameVolumeForAll=false) By default, the volume is not set.

-## Configuring TTS
+## Configuring TTS (Text-to-Speech)

 As of this writing, the only reliably-working TTS services are [MaryTTS](http://mary.dfki.de/) and ResponsiveVoice, and the latter is potentially going away.

-GoogleTTS, which has long been the default, is now being limited by Google and attempts to use it result in "suspicious activity" blocks from their servers pretty quickly--this is why it works for a while and then quietly stops working.
-It's possible we may reconnect this service to Google's newer "official" TTS cloud service at some point (requires account registration), but at the moment, the GoogleTTS engine is basically dead and should not be used.
+If you are using any of the other services *successfully*, [please let us know](https://community.getvera.com/c/plugins-and-plugin-development/sonos-plugin):

-We also believe Microsoft TTS is dead, but we haven't removed it from the code yet.
+* GoogleTTS, which has long been the default, is now being restricted by Google and attempts to use it result in "suspicious activity" blocks from their servers pretty quickly--this is why it works for a while and then suddenly stops working.
+To be fair to Google, it's because this "service" is actually borrowing a subfeature of Google Translate that was probably never intended to be used in this way (by us and many others, I'm sure), and Google has gotten wise to it.
+It's possible we may provide a replacement engine/service to Google's newer "official" TTS cloud service at some point (requires account/API registration), but at the moment, this GoogleTTS engine is basically dead and should not be used.

-Status of OSX TTS is unknown as of this writing.
-Can anybody test?
+* Both OSX and Microsoft engines are unknown, rumored to be dead.

 ### Special TTS Configuration for openLuup

-If you are using the plugin on openLuup, you will need to configure the `TTSBaseURL` and `TTSBasePath` state variables.
+If you are using the plugin on openLuup, you will first need to configure the `TTSBaseURL` and `TTSBasePath` state variables.
 The TTS services require that sound files be written somewhere where they can retrieved by an HTTP request from the Sonos players in your network.
 This may be within the openLuup directory tree, but not necessarily; configuration will depend on how your openLuup is installed and where, and what if any additional services (e.g. Apache) may be running on the same host.
 As a result, local knowledge is required.

 Set the `TTSBasePath` to the full pathname of a directory in your openLuup installation where the sound files should be written, and set `TTSBaseURL` to the full URL (e.g. `http://192.168.0.2:80`) that can be used to retrieve files written in the `TTSBasePath` directory.